cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 In large extent, the training will be carried out in collaboration with the other Finnish team from Aalto university.

 The team has access to an extensive network of HPC experts in different fields.
-We get training and feedback not only from our excellent advisors, but also from experts at HPE, AMD and Intel, and several domain specialists working at CSC to find deeper insight into the applications and benchmarks we will be working with.
+We get training and feedback not only from our excellent advisors, but also from experts at HPE, AMD and Intel, and several domain specialists working at CSC.

 Since our first bid in 2022, we have closely collaborated with HPE who has been our hardware sponsor and arranged remote access to test systems similar to the competition hardware.
 For SCC@ISC2025 we'll collaborate with the vendor who wins the contract for the Finnish national supercomputer infrastructure renewal.

 # What sorts of diversity in skills does our team possess

-Two of our team members are computer science students, and four are physicists.

-The physics students major in different subjects, like theoretical, computational and material physics.
-Additionally, all have minor studies in different subjects.
-A large range of studies and interests are included with our team members, including minoring studies in computer science, chemistry, mathematics and astronomy.

-During IndySCC 23 the team members specialized in different topics: some where responsible for the system administration, some for specific applications and benchmarks (Gromacs, CESM, HPL).
-Team members have also skills in different programming languages, e.g. C++, Fortran and Python.
 More detailed description about the skills of the team members can be found in the section about previous experience below.

 # Why will our team work well together